-The first three monographs in the Shaping American Lutheran Church Music series have been published and disseminated to U. S. Lutheran seminaries and universities.
+The following monographs in the Shaping American Lutheran Church Music series, and the book by Carl Schalk, have been published and disseminated to U. S. Lutheran seminaries and universities.
 They are also available for sale through the Lutheran University Press website and Amazon.

-Paul O. Manz: The Enduring Legacy of the Hymn Festival, by James W. Freese
+Paul O. Manz: The Enduring Legacy of the Hymn Festival

 Paul Manz enjoyed a long career, serving as a organist, composer, teacher and recitalist.
 Known for his improvisations, Manz cultivated and vigorously promoted the idea of the hymnal festival - a program of singing, readings, and organ music, often assisted by choirs and instrumentalists.
 Hymn festivals continue to be popular throughout the United States largely due to his vision and energetic leadership.

-The Precious Gift: The Hymns, Carols and Translations of Henry L. Lettermann, by Scott M. Hyslop
+The Precious Gift: The Hymns, Carols and Translations of Henry L. Lettermann

 Lettermann served as professor of English at Concordia Teachers College, River Forest, Illinois, from 1959-1988 where his talent for poetry became readily apparent.
 From 1979-1987 he served as a member and secretary of the Hymn Test and Music Committee which produced Lutheran Worship in 1982.
 His original texts, translations and observations about the process of preparing this new hymnal provide fascinating insights.

-Prelude and Fugue on the Life of Harriet Reynolds Krauth Spaeth (1845-1925), by Robert D. Hawkins
+Prelude and Fugue on the Life of Harriet Reynolds Krauth Spaeth (1845-1925)

 Spaeth was the daughter of nineteenth-century Lutheran theologian Charles Porterfield Krauth.
 She served as music editor of the Church Book with Music (1872), a very influential early Lutheran hymnal.
 The author served for twenty-six years as professor of worship and music, and dean of Christ Chapel at the Lutheran Theological Southern Seminary in Columbia, South Carolina.

 The Center has entered into an exciting partnership with MorningStar Music Publishers in the recent release of the book Church Music in the United States (1760-1901) by David W. Music and Paul Westermeyer.
-The authors' insights into where we have been give perspective on where we may be called to go.
+These essays by David W. Music and Paul Westermeyer discuss church music in the United States from the middle of the eighteenth century to the end of the nineteenth.
+Not a comprehensive history, they can be read singly or as a whole.
+Their insights into where we have been give perspective on where we may be called to go.
 Order here through MorningStar.

 Schalk American Lutheran Hymnal Collection scans: Phase I now on hymnary.org and the Center For Church Music website!